 Experts generally advise that bankruptcy should be only be undertaken when you have exhausted all other options.
 A bankruptcy attorney can answer your questions about your situation.
 In some cases, they can help you explore alternatives that will help you avoid bankruptcy and retain your financial integrity.
-If bankruptcy is determined to be the right option for you, your attorney will guide you through all the steps.
+If bankruptcy is the right option for you, your attorney will guide you through all the steps.